Quick Tour of Time Series Forecasting

 7. Forecasting with Versioned Data

-8. Modeling Multiple Time Series
+8. Traditional Approaches to Time Series

-Linear Regression for Time Series Data
+2 Linear Regression for Time Series

 Basics of linear regression